quixio/quix-streams/docs/connectors/sinks/apache-iceberg-sink.md

     # Start the application
     app.run()
 ```

-## How the Iceberg Sink Works
-`IcebergSink` is a batching sink.
-It batches processed records in memory per topic partition, and writes them to the configured destination when a checkpoint is committed.

-## Schema and Partition Spec
-TODO

-## Data Format
-TODO

 ## Retrying Failures
 `IcebergSink` will retry failed commits automatically with a random delay up to 5 seconds.